MicrosoftDocs/quantum-docs/azure-quantum/overview/azure-quantum-overview.md

 QIO uses algorithms that are based on quantum principles for increased speed and accuracy.
 Azure Quantum supports QIO to help developers leverage the power of new quantum techniques today without waiting for quantum hardware.

-Optimization algorithms are available on a variety of silicon solutions (e.g. CPU, FPGA, GPU or custom silicon).
+Optimization algorithms are available to run on a variety of classical computing silicon solutions (e.g. CPU, FPGA, GPU or custom silicon).

 ## Quantum Workspace